 Fees are between $3000 and $4000 for one year.
 Extra costs are uniforms and gear like polyprops and shorts for training.

-WGC will be focussing on Sevens Rugby this year with the plan of entering teams in the Wellington competition.
+WGC will be focussing on Sevens Rugby in 2019 with the plan of entering teams in the Wellington competition.
 The format for competition has yet to be finalised by Wellington Rugby.

 Give it a Go Sessions:

 We will be running 4 x Give it a Go sessions, on the field at WGC.
 All year groups are welcome.

 Please register your interest in Rugby Give it a Go Sessions via the Register link.